 An-ski stays with Peretz during November and December.
 An-ski describes the situation in Warsaw in his “Memories of Peretz and Dinezon.”

 On April 3rd, during Passover, Peretz dies of a heart attack in his Warsaw apartment.
 Dinezon sits as a shomer (watchman) until his friend’s body is removed and transported to the cemetery.
 One hundred thousand mourners turn out for Peretz’s funeral.

 “Quiet and simple was the mourning chamber in which rested the deceased body of I. L. Peretz. . . .
 The endless stream of visitors made it impossible for one to linger more than just a moment.
 The people kept changing, but the stream of quiet tears never ceased.
 The well-known writer, Dinezon, the dearest friend of the deceased, never for a moment left the dead body.” —A. A. Roback, I. L. Peretz: Psychologist of Literature (Cambridge, MA: Sci-Art Publishers, 1935)

 With Peretz gone, a grief-stricken Jacob Dinezon turns his attention and support to Poland’s Yiddish secular schools’ movement.

 On May 13th, Sholem Aleichem dies in America.
 Over one hundred and fifty thousand mourners line the streets of New York City for his funeral.

 In the same year as the Russian Revolution, Dinezon’s friend Sholem Abramovitsh dies in Odessa.

-In a show of solidarity, Jewish mourners from all walks of life come out in the tens of thousands to express their grief on the day of his funeral.
-His final wish is fulfilled when he is buried beside his friend Peretz in the Okopowa Street Jewish Cemetery.
+In a show of solidarity, Jewish mourners from all walks of life and political ideologies come out in the tens of thousands to express their grief on the day of his funeral, August 31.